JohnQHerman/SlippiStatsBot/README.md

 # 🐸 Slippi Stats Discord Bot

-A convenient tool for retrieving and displaying player info and leaderboards from Slippi.gg in your Discord server.
+A convenient tool for retrieving and displaying player info from Slippi.gg in your Discord server.

 This bot utilizes Discord.js's slash command feature for command input and Puppeteer to scrape Slippi.gg.